chavarera/PythonScript/Function/Lambdafunction.md

 ## Lambda Function

 ### Lambda Function
 - A Python lambda is just a Python function.
-But maybe like a special type of function that has limited capabilities
+It is a simple  special type of function that has limited capabilities
 - Lambda function is a small anonymous function.
 - lambda function can have any number of arguments but only one expression, which is evaluated and returned.
 - Normally we use the **def** keyword to define a function with a name.
 The *lambda* keyword is used to create anonymous functions.